myl7/mylmoe/content/pages/cv.md

 ## License

-The page is specially licensed under :cc-icons[CC-BY-ND 4.0].
+The page is specially licensed under :cc-icons[CC-BY-NC-ND 4.0].